 Example 1: HAZMAT not reported

 The Agent, Master or Operator of a ship does not provide the due cargo information (including Hazmat details) to the designated port (departure or destination).
-An Incident Report should be distributed at least to the next port of call using the form in Appendix 3.
+An Incident Report should be distributed at least to the next port of call using the form in Appendix 3 and to the flag state (if EU flag vessel).

 Example 2: Incident not reported

 A ship did not provide any of the reports required by Article 17 (e.g. a SITREP) to a coastal station.
-An Incident Report should be distributed to the coastal stations located along the planned route of the vessel.
-Users of the new protocol can notify an Incident Report type “Failed Notification” whereas users of the previous protocol shall notify through the type “others”.
+An Incident Report should be distributed to the coastal stations located along the planned route of the vessel and to the flag state (if EU flag vessel).

-Ships failed to comply with the applicable rules in ships’ routeing systems and VTSs operated within the responsibility of a Member State (Article 16.1(a), 3rd bullet point of Directive 2002/59/EC) – Incident type VTS RULES INFRINGEMENT
+Ships failed to comply with the applicable rules in ships’ routeing systems and VTSs operated within the responsibility of a Member State (Article 16.1(a), 3rd bullet point of the VTMIS Directive) – Incident type VESSEL TRAFFIC RULES INFRINGEMENT

 Coastal stations should send an Incident Report to Member States along the planned route of the ship whenever a ship does not comply with the rules in a ship routeing system including the International Regulations for the Prevention of Collisions at Sea (COLREGs) or the applicable rules in a declared VTS area.

 These Incident Reports should be notified to the Member States along the planned route of the ship, and also to the flag state (if it is a MS).
-Users of the new protocol can notify an Incident Report type “VTS Rules Infringement” whereas users of the previous protocol shall notify through the type “others”.

 The Incident Report form that may be used is shown in Appendix 3.